Portrait of Vilhelm Toivonen

 Lead Researcher

 Privacy-preserving collaborative fine-tuning: adapters target specific transformer layers and stay on-device while frozen backbones run in the cloud.
-Mechanistic interpretability drives layer selection — knowing which layers, which adapters, and which datasets to bind.
+The TKDE extension adds systematic profiling, utility analysis, and honest privacy bounds.

 2025